|Nutrition Facts (per serving)|

 In a skillet, heat oil or butter over low heat.
 Pour egg-matzo batter into skillet.
 Stir frequently, but not constantly.
 Allow the egg to curdle for a moment between stirs.
 When the egg is mostly done, turn off the heat.
 The residual heat in the pan will finish the job.
 When all the egg is cooked, season with salt to taste, then plate.

 Top with sliced chives.
 Serve immediately, with crème fraîche and applesauce.

 Sweet Matzo Brei

 For a sweet variation, omit the chives.
-Try lightly browning the pieces of matzo in some butter before soaking in 1/3 cup whole milk for one minute.
+Try lightly browning the pieces of matzo in some butter before soaking in 1/3 cup whole milk for 1 minute.
 Combine with the eggs and proceed with frying.
 When you turn off the heat, sprinkle the matzo brei with 2 teaspoons of raw sugar.
 Plate and top with honey or maple syrup.
-This is version is also delicious with the apple sauce and creme fraîche.
+This is version is also delicious with the applesauce and crème fraîche.